 Point Roberts is an island of serenity compared to the bustle of the Vancouver metropolitan area.
 The calm is palpable as soon as visitors cross the border.
 The streets are narrow and lined with forests and fields, with views of the sea peeking through.
 Drivers give a wide berth to the horses, cyclists, and walkers with whom they share the road.

 The Point maintains a small-town atmosphere.
 Neighbors chat in the post office or the supermarket on Tyee Drive.
 The Gulf Road community center is a gathering place for local groups, hosting everything from seniors’ association lunches to the History Center.
+Stop by the History Center and pick up a copy of their History Trail map.
+Then drive or cycle around the Point to view the signs and learn the history of this little exclave.
 The Point Roberts Library sits just next door.

 At the end of Gulf Road, there are two restaurants with panoramic views of Georgia Strait, the Gulf Islands and Vancouver Island.
 On exceptionally clear days, one can see the whitecapped mountains of the Olympic Peninsula.

-The Fourth of July in Point Roberts is a hometown USA extravaganza featuring a parade, pancake breakfast, barbecue and fireworks.
+The Fourth of July in Point Roberts is a hometown USA extravaganza featuring a pancake breakfast, parade, and usually barbecue and fireworks.

 Point Roberts life centers around the outdoors.
-With parks at each corner of the peninsula, a marina and a golf course, this 5-square-mile community is bursting with opportunities for outdoor activity.
+With parks at each corner of the peninsula, a marina and a golf course, this five-square-mile community is bursting with opportunities for outdoor activity.

 Lily Point Marine Park has miles of hiking trails, snaking along the uplands and down to the bluff-ringed beach with views of the San Juan and Gulf islands, Mount Baker, as well as sightings of resident eagles and great blue herons.
 In early summer, eagles gather by the hundreds on the sand flats to gorge on small fish trapped in tidal pools.
 Signage in the park educates visitors on the rich history of the area.